Last updated on October 30th, 2018 at 11:32 am

 If you do this daily you should be able to add at least ten new patients a month to your practice from referrals.
 For a low cost program, I’d say that’s not too shabby!
 And I hope this was helpful.

 We cover a full how-to for the Care-to-Share Program at the MGE New Patient Workshop, along with how to optimize every aspect of new patient acquisition and retention in your office.
 Which also includes external (Internet and print) marketing, online presence, answering the phones, how to do an effective new patient exam, generating referrals and reactivating inactive patients.
+If you’re unable to make it to the New Patient Workshop, I highly recommend signing up for DDS Success, where you can find very similar training for the care-to-share program and dental office marketing.

 If you have more questions or want more information, go to www.newpatients.net or give us a call at (800) 640-1140 (toll-free)!